 I had a break for a couple of weeks without gaining any of the weight back!!
 And then did the whole diet again.
 The second time around phase 1 was much easier – I think my body was used to it and I didn’t give up coffee this time.
 I didn’t lose quite as much weight, but I’m now 30 pounds lighter than I was 6 months ago and for the first time I can honestly say I’m happy with my appearance.

 The double benefit is now I know how to maintain my weight and if I go mad on holiday and put on a few pounds, I know I can lose them again without too much effort.

-There are a few areas where I haven’t followed Brian’s advice.
+There are a few areas where I didn't follow Brian’s advice.
 He recommends Omega 3 supplements – these are recommended by many doctors so I took them.
 However he also suggests taking nicotine and nicotine gum.
-I’m completely against that and regardless of any extra benefit that would have given, I will not go to those lengths to lose weight.
+I’ve never been a smoker and I felt that was a step too far – regardless of any extra benefit that would have given.

 The Diet Manual is divided into four sections